hugomelendez/openshift-cicd-pipelines/README.md

     oc adm policy add-role-to-user edit system:serviceaccount:dev:jenkins -n test oc adm policy add-role-to-user edit system:serviceaccount:dev:jenkins -n prod

-### Create the pull Secret
+### Create the pull Secret (optional)

-The repository used in this demonstration is private so a pull Secret is needed.
+If the repository used is private a pull Secret is needed.

 The Secret needs to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).